No-Eared Bunny and Two-Eared Chick

-No-Eared Bunny and Two-Eared Chick (Keinohrhase und Zweiohrküken) is a 2013 German 3D computer-animated children's film directed by Maya Gräfin Rothkirch and Til Schweiger (who also acted as producers), based on a screenplay by Thilo Graf Rothkirch, Klaus Baumgart and Schweiger.
+No-Eared Bunny and Two-Eared Chick (Keinohrhase und Zweiohrküken) is a 2013 German animated children's film directed by Maya Gräfin Rothkirch and Til Schweiger (who also acted as producers), based on a screenplay by Thilo Graf Rothkirch, Klaus Baumgart and Schweiger.
 Produced by Rothkirch Cartoon-Film in co-production with Warner Bros Entertainment Germany and Barefoot Films, the soundtrack was composed by Dirk Reichardt.
 No-Eared Bunny and Two-Eared Chick was released in German cinemas on 26 September 2013 by Warner Bros.
 Pictures, and had a worldwide box office gross of $2,875,527.
 It received mixed to negative reviews from critics.

 Premise

 A bunny born without ears is ostracised by the other bunnies in his town.
 One day, he finds an egg lying on his doormat.
 When the Two-Eared Chick finally hatches from the egg, a close friendship flourishes between the two.
 However, an evil fox threatens their livelihood.